 Changing Faces – Chief Executive

-Married with three ‘grown-up' children, he lives in Guernsey and London.
+Married with three grown-up children and four grandchildren, James lives in London and Guernsey.
 He was appointed an Honorary Fellow of the Royal College of Surgeons of Edinburgh in 2005 and has Honorary Doctorates from both of the Universities in Bristol, his birthplace.